d4n3sh/thedaneshproject/content/posts/2010-06-06-how-do-i-check-in-off-the-grid-in-foursquare.md

 ---
 Wonder how your friends checkin in &#8220;Off The Grid&#8221; in [FourSquare][1]?

 Simple, when you check in using your mobile device make sure all share options are not selected.
-Don&#8217;t share with your friends, don&#8217;t post to twitter and don&#8217;t post to FB.
+Don't share with your friends, don't post to twitter and don't post to FB.

-That&#8217;s it.
+That's it.
 Tell me if it works for you.

  [1]: http://foursquare.com/